cloudmesh-community/hid-sp18-704/paper2/report.md

 country around the globe.
 However, they plan to push for more customers.
 They plan to dedicate 1 billion dollars to acquiring new customers.
-It is uncertain what the future hold for Netflix but one can bet that it will involve big data, and that is what will drive them forward.[@Marr]
+It is uncertain what the future hold for Netflix but one can bet that it will involve big data, and that is what will drive them forward [@Marr2015BigDataNetfilx].

 ## The Revolution of the Genre